abhi3700/evm-playground/README.md

 }
 ```

-#### Calldata
+##### Calldata
 * Calldata is non-modifiable and non-persistent data location where all the passing values to the function are stored.
-Also, Calldata is the default location of parameters (not return parameters) of external functions.
+Also, Calldata is the default location of parameters (not return parameters) of external (≤ `0.6.9` version) functions, but now all (≥ `0.7.0`) visibility functions.

 #### Mapping
 * Mappings act as hash tables which consist of key types and corresponding value type pairs.